 One case where you might not have enough data to calculate an SLE might be if you have changed the started and end points of your process.
 Which brings us to…

 Started and Finished Points

 Let’s say you’ve run through all the examples here and more and have run out of ideas of what process changes to make for improvement.
 For me, that is a pretty clear indication that it may be time to expand the boundaries of your Kanban system.
 Maybe you want to expand more upstream to cover the work that happens before items enter your process.
 Or maybe you want to expand more downstream to cover the work that happens after items leave your process.
-Either way, once you expand your boundaries you will almost have all kinds of improvement questions to answer: are our WIP limits set properly?
+Either way, once you expand your boundaries you will almost always have all kinds of improvement questions to answer: are our WIP limits set properly?
 What policies do we have in place to handle upstream/downstream work?
 What should our new SLE be?
 By continually expanding your process boundaries outward, sooner or later you should get to that utopia known as true end-to-end business agility.
 I have yet to see that out in the wild, but I believe it exists (or at least it can).

 By the way, for you skeptics out there who might say something like we do continuous deployment/delivery so there is no room for us to expand downstream, let me ask you this: once you have delivered to your customer, how are you validating that what you delivered is valuable?
 Let’s even give you the benefit of the doubt and say that you are validating what is/isn’t valuable, then how are you tracking what changes you are making based on that feedback?
 My point is, if you get creative enough, you will almost certainly think of opportunities to expand the scope of your overall workstream.

 There is no way that we could enumerate in this book all of the possible ways you might improve your Kanban system.
 The best I can do is give you some examples of improvement and let you experiment on your own process from there.